 And to start the meal off, plain yogurt is transformed into a savory dip with a squeeze of lime juice and a dash of warm and toasty cumin.

 Make It in the Morning and Munch All Day

 If there's one thing that goes hand in hand with snow days, it's comfort food.
 But munching all day long shouldn't mean you spend half the day in the kitchen.
 Put in some work in the morning, then reap the delicious benefits all day long.
 Stir together a flavorful cumin-lime yogurt dip to go with your favorite cut-up veggies for wholesome snacking.
-When you use shredded kale as the base for a Tex-Mex taco salad, it's more tender (and even better!) after it's had some time to soak in the dressing.
+Our Tex-Mex taco salad gets a fresh spin with a base of shredded kale that gets especially tender and flavorful after soaking in the dressing.
 And because snow days are meant for continuous mugs of hot chocolate, we recommend simmering a big batch on the stovetop so there's plenty to go around from morning through evening.